PoisotLab/ms_metaweb_transfer/manuscript.md

-distances -- in food webs, body size (and allometrically related variables) has been established as such a variable [@Brose2006ConRes]; the identification of relevant functional traits is facilitated by recent methodological developments [TK REF Nacho].
+distances -- in food webs, body size (and allometrically related variables) has been established as such a variable [@Brose2006ConRes]; the identification of relevant functional traits is facilitated by recent methodological developments [@Rosado2013GoiBac].
 In this case study, we have embedded the original metaweb using t-SVD, because it lends itself to a RDPG reconstruction, which is known to capture the consequences of evolutionary processes [@DallaRiva2016ExpEvo]; this being said, there are others ways to embed graphs [TK REF], which can be used as alternatives.